anthonykulis/automobile/README.md

 		Wheel wheel = new ForgedWheel();

 ## Grading
 This is a graded exercise.
 You will be graded at an individual level and at a team level.
 Do not delete your personal forked repositories.
+They will be used in your individual level grading.

-Other teams will be depending on your team, so if you fail as a team, we fail as a class.
+Also, other teams will be depending on your team, so if you fail as a team, we fail as a class.
 Being said, you pass as a team, or you fail as a team.

 Team level criteria: